UNDERSTANDING APO ISLAND

 - Coco Grove Beach Resort +63 0939 915 5123

-MUST-TRY ACTIVITIES IN APO ISLAND
+TOP THINGS TO DO IN APO ISLAND

 The island is most enjoyed by seasoned divers for its healthy coral gardens and rich marine life.
 For the rest of us whose swimming skill is kept at a conservative level, here are things we can do in Apo island.